Harry Andrews: Film

 Andrews was known for his portrayal of tough military officers.
 These performances included Sergeant Payne in A Hill in Korea (1956), Major Henry in I Accuse!
 (1958), Major Swindon in the 1959 film adaptation of George Bernard Shaw's play The Devil's Disciple, Captain Graham in A Touch of Larceny (also 1959), the 3rd Earl of Lucan in The Charge of the Light Brigade (1968) and Colonel Thompson in Too Late the Hero in 1970, and Grand Duke Nicholas, commander of the Russian army, in Nicholas and Alexandra in 1971.

-In addition to film work, Harry Andrews also appeared in several television series.
+In addition to film work, Andrews also appeared in several television series.
 In the early 1960s, Andrews appeared in two episodes of Armchair Theatre.
 He portrayed Colonel Bruce in Edward the Seventh (1975) and Darius Clayhanger in a 1976 television series based on The Clayhanger Family novels.
 He played one of the Kryptonian elders during the sentencing of the three villains in the film Superman (1978).
-He played the Prime-Minister, Lord Bellinger, in the 1986 adaptation of Sherlock Holmes' The Second Stain.
+He played the Prime Minister, Lord Bellinger, in the 1986 adaptation of Sherlock Holmes' The Second Stain.
 In 1985, Andrews was interviewed on an episode of This Is Your Life.